 Q5.
 Do institutional investors buy penny stocks?

-Some hedge funds or micro-cap funds do, but most large institutions avoid them due to liquidity constraints.
+Some hedge funds and micro-cap funds do, but major institutions generally avoid them due to liquidity and compliance issues.